 The view at the bottom of Tallulah Gorge was stunning!
 We stayed down at the base for a few minutes admiring the beauty of Hurricane Falls, and realizing how small we were in comparison.

 Then, the climb back up… Whining Part 2!
 As I mentioned before, I knew this was going to happen.
 We made sure to stop and take some breathers, multiple times along the way (for everyone’s sake).
 Luckily, there were benches at some of the landings.
 We made sure to use them, and even had a water break and snack break to keep our troops from melting down.

-If you are looking for other ideas to do before or after this hike, you could visit Greenville or Columbia in South Carolina.
+If you are looking for other ideas to do before or after this hike, you could visit Greenville (one of our favorite Southeast vacation spots) or Columbia in South Carolina.
 To read about the rest of the stops on this trip, check out my post – Southeast Road Trip.

+If you enjoyed this post, please consider subscribing to my site DQ Family Travel.
+I send monthly emails about my latest posts which include places we have visited and travel tips.
 Please follow me on Facebook and Twitter for post updates and travel advice.
 If you would like to see daily travel pictures of where we have traveled, follow me on Instagram.
 If you would like a place to keep all of these travel posts organized, consider using Pinterest and following my boards.